christianandredietrich/iOS-SDK/properties.md

 ### NXPropertyHLSRunmode

-Controls the alogrithm used for bitrate switching when playing an HLS stream.
+Controls the algorithm used for bitrate switching when playing an HLS stream.

 - Type: unsigned int
 - Default: 0
 - Values:
- - 0: Uses a more agressive algorithm: Up-switching happens sooner.
+ - 0: Uses a more aggressive algorithm: Up-switching happens sooner.
  - 1: Uses a more conservative algorithm: Up-switching happens only if a significant amount of extra bandwidth is available beyond that required to support the given bitrate.
 This is similar to the iPhone algorithm.

 ### NXPropertyHTTPCredentials